-- 1. Easements must cover at least the primary and high maintenance components of the system (e.g., inlets, outlets, littoral zones, filters, pumps, trenches, etc.), including provisions for equipment to enter and perform the necessary maintenance on the system.
+- 1. Easements must cover at least the primary and high maintenance components of the system (i.e., inlets, outlets, littoral zones, filters, pumps, etc.), including provisions for equipment to enter and perform the necessary maintenance on the system.
 Applicants may propose site-specific easements that meet this requirement. - 2.
-Easements for water bodies, open conveyance systems, stormwater basins, and storage areas must: (a) Include the area of the water surface measured at the top of the pond and at the control elevation, and (b) be traversable by maintenance equipment. - 3.
-Access easements from a public road or public right-of-way to the stormwater management system must be 20 feet in width.
+Easements for water bodies, open conveyance systems, stormwater basins, and storage areas that: - Include the area of the water surface measured at the top of the pond and at the control elevation; - Are traversable by maintenance equipment. - 3.
+Access easements must be 20 feet wide from a public road or public right- of-way to the stormwater management system.

-Applicants who propose to use offsite areas that are not under their ownership or control must obtain sufficient legal authorization prior to permit issuance to use the area in order to satisfy the requirements for issuance specified in Chapter 62-330, F.A.C., Applicant's Handbook Volume I, or this Volume.
+Applicants who propose to use offsite areas that are not under their ownership or control must obtain sufficient legal authorization prior to permit issuance to use the area in order to satisfy the requirements for issuance specified in 62-330, F.A.C.
+Applicant's Handbook Volume I or this Volume.
 Any alteration to stormwater discharges to adjacent properties resulting from permitted activities, such as increase of flow or change of discharge location, also requires appropriate legal authorization.
 A copy of the legal authorization must be submitted with the permit application.

-As part of the determination as to whether a dam meets the criteria in Rule 62-330.301, F.A.C., and this section, a dam over five feet in height (as measured from the crest of the dam to the lowest elevation on the downstream toe) with the potential to store 50 acre feet or more of water, and any dam 10 feet or more in height must be designed, constructed, operated, and maintained consistent with generally accepted engineering practice as applied to local conditions, considering such factors as: the type of materials used to construct the dam, the type of soils and degree of compaction, hydrologic capacity, construction techniques, and downstream hazard potential (referenced in Section 8.4.5 and Appendix L in Applicant's Handbook Volume I).
-An additional document that provides useful information for this purpose is Design of Small Dams, U.S Department of Interior, Bureau of Reclamation, Third Edition (2006).
+As part of the determination as to whether a dam meets the criteria in Rule 62-330.301, F.A.C., and this section, a dam over five feet in height (as measured from the crest of the dam to the lowest elevation on the downstream toe) with the potential to store 50 acre feet or more of water, and any dam 10 feet or more in height must be designed, constructed, operated, and maintained consistent with generally accepted engineering practice as applied to local conditions, considering such factors as: the type of materials used to construct the dam, the type of soils and degree of compaction, hydrologic capacity, construction techniques, and hazard rating.
+A document that provides useful information for this purpose is Design of Small Dams, U.S Department of Interior, Bureau of Reclamation, Third Edition, 2006.

-2.4 Pre-application Conference
+2.3.1 Pre-application Conference